pingcap/blog/lesson-learned-from-queries-over-1.3-trillion-rows-of-data-within-milliseconds-of-response-time-at-zhihu.md

 #### Shortcomings of MHA

 * We need to implement the virtual IP (VIP) configuration by writing a script or utilizing a third-party tool.
-* MHA only monitors the master database.
+* MHA only monitors the primary database.
 * To configure MHA, we need to configure passwordless Secure Shell ([SSH](https://en.wikipedia.org/wiki/Secure_Shell)).
 This may lead to potential security risks.
 * MHA doesn't provide the read load balancing feature for the secondary server.
-* MHA can only monitor whether the master server (instead of the secondary master) is available.
+* MHA can only monitor whether the primary server (instead of the secondary primary) is available.

 Database scalability was still the weak point of the overall system until we found TiDB and migrated data from MySQL to TiDB.